dober-man/f5-agility-labs-waf/docs/class6/module1/lab3.rst

 We then used Visual Studio Code to review some pre-configured JSON files that we imported into the BIG-IP to create ASM policies for us.
 This moved us further along the automation path by importing files to the BIG-IP for ASM policy creation rather than building them manually in the
 BIG-IP.

-Next we used Postman to interact with the BIG-IP and push our ASM JSON calling AS3 on the BIG-IP to fully automate the creation of ASM policies.
+Next we used Postman to interact with the BIG-IP and push our ASM JSON files calling AS3 on the BIG-IP to fully automate the creation of ASM policies.